Real Estate Taxation – 11 hrs. CPE

 1. Identify the elements of the $500,000 home sale exclusion and how to apply it, and specify safe harbor regulations associated with the home sale exclusion.

-2. Determine the advantages of §1031 exchanges, its requirements and the types of true exchanges, and cite the rules of boot and their effect on like kind exchanges.
+2. Determine the advantages of §1031 exchanges, their requirements and the types of true exchanges, and cite the rules of boot and their effect on like kind exchanges.

 3. Recognize the regulations for related party exchanges, foreign real property exchanges, and multiple property exchanges, and specify the former codification systems and how they related to exchanged depreciable tangible properties.